Wedge - AI Receipt Itemizer

 Project Overview

-Managing group payments, like splitting grocery or restaurant bills, can be confusing and time-consuming.
-One person usually pays the full amount, leaving the challenge of dividing costs fairly.
-This often leads to mistakes, delays, and awkward follow-ups, making the process more complicated than it should be.
+Managing shared payments, like groceries or restaurant bills, can be awkward, confusing, and prone to error.
+One person usually pays the full amount, leaving the challenge of dividing costs quickly and accurately.

 PROBLEM STATEMENT